allofmex/docker-cmdfs/readme.md

 ```
 in docker run command or uncomment the correspondending line in docker-compose.yml if you use compose

-For debugging:
+### Debugging:
+To see if container is STATUS UP and to get container name:
 ```sh
 # docker ps
 ```

-To see if container is STATUS UP
+For more info about startup:
 ```sh
 # docker logs CONTAINERNAME
 ```
-For more info about startup